GT-Technology/frontend-task/README.md

 ### 3. Build your form
 #### Development setup
-Use [Bootscrap 4](https://getbootstrap.com/) and a JavaScrip framework (React, Vue.js or Alpine.js).
+Use [Bootscrap 4](https://getbootstrap.com/) and a JavaScrip framework (React, VueJS or Alpine.js).
 Please install the chosen framework via npm.
+* If React -> Mus use React Hooks Components
+* If VueJS -> Must show an understanding of Vue v3 and use Vue Components
-### Form
+#### Form build
 Build your form using with validation and error messages.
 Ensure the form is responsive, mobile first approach.
 Add validation to the following fields:
 * Total number of bins -> required and as integer to the whole number
 * Estimated load weight -> required and as integer to second decimal place